-Welcome to Bluestone Medical Complex Care and Daisy House, supporting you through to the next stage of your independence.
+Welcome to Bluestone Medical Complex Care and Buttercup House.
 We understand you may be feeling a little anxious, but we will do everything we can to help you settle in.

 We want you to make this house your own and to treat it as a blank canvas.
-With this in mind we have created your very own house web page, where you can find information about your house and even design your bedroom yourself.
-Of course, there are rules, for you and for us so that we both know what we can and cannot do.
+With this in mind we have created your very own house web page where you can find information about your house and even design your bedroom yourself.
+Of course, there are rules for you and for us, so that we both know what we can and cannot do.